 Graduate Research in Arts Travel Scheme (GRATS)

-GRATS provides Doctor of Philosophy (Arts) and Masters by Research candidates with assistance towards undertaking research-related activities that will enhance their thesis.
+GRATS provides Faculty of Arts Doctor of Philosophy (PhD) and Masters by Research (MA) graduate researchers with assistance towards undertaking research-related activities that will enhance their thesis.

 Australian / domestic student